humphd/hacktoberfest-at-seneca-2018/README.md

 might start one, and decide it's not right for you).
 That's OK.
 Be aware that only Pull Requests count toward your 5-PRs.

-### Pull Requests

-Every GitHub Pull Request you attempt recorded in [pull-requests.json](data/pull-requests.json).
-The Pull Requests don't need to be huge.

-Make sure you follow the contribution guidelines of each project, run tests locally before you submit, follow style guidelines, etc. Be professional with your submissions, and put some care into them.
+For Pull Requests, make sure you follow the contribution guidelines of each project, run tests locally before you submit, follow style guidelines, etc. Be professional with your submissions, and put some care into them.